bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

     <p>Left: no downscaling applied to depth buffer.
 Right: downscale factor of 3 applied to depth buffer.
 Notice how the crepuscular rays aren't quite as streaky.</p>
 </div>

-#### Fog Use Temporal Denoising
+#### Fog Use Blur Denoising

-**C# member variable:** `bool m_fogUseTemporalDenoising` \
+**C# member variable:** `bool m_fogUseBlurDenoising` \
-Whether or not to use temporal denoising for the fog to help remove stochastic sampling noise.
+When enabled, blurs the fog buffer to reduce noise.
+You lose a bit of sharpness, but generally it does a good job.

 #### Fog Denoising History Frames

 **C# member variable:** `int m_fogDenoisingHistoryFrames` \
-How many history frames to use when denoising screenspace layers.
+How many history frames to use when denoising fog.
 The higher this value is, the better the denoising will be.
 However, if you set it too high, you'll start to get noticeable ghosting.

 For something like an FPS, where the player moves relatively slow compared to volumetric shadow casters, you can probably set this pretty high.
 For a flight sim, you might have to set this lower to avoid ghosting.

-#### Fog Pixel Jitter

-**C# member variable:** `float m_fogPixelJitter` \
-How much to jitter pixels from frame to frame.
-Useful for anti-aliasing fog when using temporal denoising.
+Note: when this is set to zero, temporal denoising is disabled.